malamud3/eventMang5/README.md

 This project was undertaken as part of academic coursework to learn the skills needed for App Store Optimization (ASO).
 ASO is the process of improving the visibility of a mobile app in an app store, such as Google Play or the Apple App Store.
 This involves techniques to increase an app's ranking, downloads, and user engagement.

-For a more detailed explanation of this App Store Optimization (ASO) project and to view a live demo, please visit [this link](https://www.canva.com/design/DAF7t740f3k/DLkmjUmb0fVqkJ4WXrxzLw/edit?utm_content=DAF7t740f3k&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+For a more detailed explanation of this App Store Optimization (ASO) project and to view a live demo, please visit [www.canva.com/DAF7t740f3k](https://www.canva.com/design/DAF7t740f3k/DLkmjUmb0fVqkJ4WXrxzLw/edit?utm_content=DAF7t740f3k&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ## Features